How to write inclusive job ads ?

 Maybe it's not true that men are from Mars, and women are from Venus.
-But it certainly transpires that we read and interpret information in a very different, intergalactic language.
-This is something we should keep in mind when it comes to writing (inclusive) job ads.
+But it certainly transpires that they read and interpret information in a very different, intergalactic language.
+This is something to keep in mind when it comes to writing (inclusive) job ads.

 Fixing the gender disparity challenges that face many organisations is a complex issue - probably a little too complex to knock on the head in a couple of paragraphs.
-So, what can be done upfront to minimise barriers and broaden the pool of applicants for any given role?
+So, what can be done upfront to minimise barriers and broaden the pool of applicants throughout your hiring process for any given role?

 Re-write the rules (or, in this case, the job advert!)